TanmayDhobale/Fanum/Readme.md

 ## Deployment

-This contract is currently deployed on the Solana testnet.
+This contract is currently deployed on the Solana devnet.

 ## Contract Address

-Testnet: `HDSDejM9dQ549FaWeGhbZeEEHpdRcU4Wz1TPeB2yBFQF`
+Devnet: `Cs3zUdBmUuo8jFzmtQUAtTHtK7ZKpnK75mfTFDYbLsWt`

 ## Features